Wiibleyde/Ical_Python_Bot/README.md

 ## Commands
 The bot has 2 commands :
 `$next` : This command will print the next event of the calendar.
+`$week` : This command will print the next days with events in the calendar.
 `$help` : This command will print the help message.

 ## License